constraintAutomaton/Introducing-Collaborative-Link-Traversal-Query-Processing/content/methodology.md

 <!-- Not sure yet how to do it-->
 - **Ability to access isolated documents**: Measured by analyzing the number of links leading to query-relevant data sources and evaluating their actual contribution
 - **Overlapping of the search space**: The number of times a triple and data source has been queried
-- **Query result arrival times**: The time it takes for each triple from the beginning of the query to be obtained <span class="comment" data-author="RT">Let's cite the diefficiency metric here.</span>
+- **Query result arrival times**: The time it takes for each triple from the beginning of the query to be obtained [](cite:cites Acosta2017)

 ### Collaborative Caching

 My second aim is to reduce the query execution time by using already computed results from a shared cache.
-The information cached could be the *data source URLs that are contributing to a query*, the *joint* <span class="comment" data-author="RT">What is this?</span>, given some triple patterns to avoid their calculations or the *triple patterns* <span class="comment" data-author="RT">I don't understand how you would cache triple patterns.
-Do you mean results for specific triple patterns over specific sources?</span>.
+The information cached could be the *data source URLs contributing to a query*, the *intermediary joint results*, given some triple patterns to avoid their calculations.
 The cache could also be interpreted as a checkpoint for a longer execution or as a map of the data sources to explore.
 I propose to investigate those two strategies:

 - **Unstructured network where peers are clustered based on their behavior**:
-The advantage of this strategy is that the lookup time to find information in the cache is constant and the peers know have a high probability of possessing the knowledge desired.
+The advantage of this strategy is that the lookup time to find information in the cache is constant and the peers have a high probability of possessing the knowledge desired.
 The clustering can be based on the engines that have engaged in a query collaboration with the subject engine.
 The disadvantage of that method is that it relies on a type of self-organization of the network of engines,